Some housing association tenants can buy their housing association homes at a discount under the right to acquire scheme.

 Selling your home

-You must repay some or all of the discount if you bought a housing association home after 18 January 2005 if you either:
+You must repay some or all of the discount if either:

-- sell your home within the first 5 years
+- you sell your home within the first 5 years

-- it is repossessed by your mortgage lender during that time
+- your home is repossessed by your mortgage lender during that time

 The amount you have to pay back depends on how soon you sell the property.